 Manish Singh.
 Dr. Singh has served as our Chief Executive Officer and Chairman of the Board since his appointment on July 24, 2013.
 Dr. Singh also served as our President from July 2013 until August 2014.
-Dr. Singh is a founder and principal of Lion Biotechnologies, Inc., the Delaware Company that we acquired in July 2013.
+Dr. Singh is a founder and principal of Lion Technologies, Inc., the Delaware Company that we acquired in July 2013.
 Prior to founding Lion Delaware, Dr. Singh served as the President, Chief Executive Officer and as a Director of ImmunoCellular Therapeutics, Ltd from February 2008 to August 2012.
 Dr. Singh served as a Director at California Technology Ventures, a venture capital firm from June 2003 to December 2007.
 He managed investments made by that venture capital firm in a number of medical device and biotechnology companies and served as a board director or board observer for several of the firm's portfolio companies.
 From October 1995 to June 2003, he held various management and scientific positions with Odysseus Solutions, Cell Genesys, Chiron Corporation and Genetic Therapy, Inc. Dr. Singh has an MBA from UCLA, a Ph.D. in Chemical and Biochemical Engineering from the University of Maryland Baltimore County, an M.S. in Chemical Engineering from Worcester Polytechnic Institute and a B.S. in Chemical Engineering from the Indian Institute of Technology, Roorkee.
 None of the above described organizations are affiliated with the Company.

 Merrill A. McPeak.
 General (Ret.)
 McPeak has served as a member of our Board of Directors since July 2011.
 In addition, General McPeak served as our interim Chief Executive Officer from January 14, 2013 until July 24, 2013.
 General McPeak currently is the President of McPeak and Associates, a consulting firm that he founded in 1995.
 He has previously served as a director of several public companies, including Tektronix, Inc., Trans World Airlines, Inc., and ECC International Corp., where he was for many years the chairman of the Board.
+Since 2010, General McPeak has served as a director of Miller Energy Resources, Inc., a public company engaged in oil and gas exploration, production and related property management, and since August 2008 as a director of Point Blank Solutions, Inc., a former public company that on April 14, 2010 filed a voluntary petition for relief under Chapter 11 of the United States Code in the U.S. Bankruptcy Court for the District of Delaware.
 General McPeak has served as a director of DGT Holdings, Corp., a real estate business, since April 2005, of Research Solutions, Inc., a company engaged in developing systems to reuse published content, since November 2010, and of GenCorp, an aerospace and defense contractor, since March 2013.
-He was Chairman of the Board of Coast Plating, Inc., a privately held turnkey provider of metal processing and metal finishing services, from January 2009 until the company was acquired by Trive Capital and renamed Valence Surface Technologies, now the country's largest independently owned aerospace and defense metal processing company.
-He continues to be a Director of the company.
-He helped found, and from December 2003 to February 2012 was Chairman of the Board of EthicsPoint, Inc., a provider of risk management and compliance software-as-a-service that was acquired in 2012 and restyled Navex Global.
+He has been the Chairman of the Board of Coast Plating, Inc., a privately held turnkey provider of metal processing and metal finishing services, since January 2009.
+He helped found and from December 2003 to February 2012, was Chairman of the Board of EthicsPoint, Inc., a provider of risk management and compliance software-as-a-service that was acquired in 2012 and restyled Navex Global.
 General McPeak remains a member of the board of directors of Navex Global.
-In 2010, General McPeak was a director of Point Blank Solutions, Inc., a former public company that on April 14, 2010 filed a voluntary petition for relief under Chapter 11 of the United States Code in the U.S. Bankruptcy Court for the District of Delaware.